 How to get to Hua Hin?

-Hua Hin is located just about 200 km south of Bangkok and can be easily accesed from there by bus or by train.
+Hua Hin is located just about 200 km south of Bangkok and can be easily accessed from there by taxi, bus or train.
+Detailed description of transportation options for getting from Bangkok to Hua Hin can be found here: Best Way to Travel from Bangkok to Hua Hin.

 Buses to Hua Hin

-Buses to Hua Hin leave Bangkok's Southern (Sai Tai Mai) Bus Terminal and it takes about 3.5 hours to get there, depending on the class of a bus and the traffic.
-There are also buses leaving from Bangkok's Suvarnabhumi Airport running daily every 2 hours.
+Buses to Hua Hin leave Bangkok Southern (Sai Tai Mai) Bus Terminal 3 times a day (11:30, 14:00 and 16:00) and it takes about 3 hours to get there, depending on the class of the bus and traffic conditions.

 Train to Hua Hin